Savvy Homebody

 • Bring to a boil and then keep on medium to simmer until fork tender.
 About 20-25 minutes.
 Remove from the pot with tongs or a slotted spoon.
 Ready to eat.

-« How To Make A Corned Beef Spice Packet
+« Corned Beef Seasoning Packet Recipe

-1-Ingredient Plantain Tortillas »
+1 Ingredient Plantain Tortillas »

 Leave a Reply Cancel reply